 24 hour treat: roast beef po’boy at parasol’s

 Going to New Orleans and not eating a po’boy is like slapping an angel in the face.
 Why would you do such a horrible thing?
-For the ric’boys among us, a po’boy is the New Orleans version of a hero or grinder, except way better.
+For the rich’boys among us, a po’boy is the New Orleans version of a hero or grinder, except way better.

-First thing to know is that you need to eat it on the special fluffy on the inside/crunchy on the outside baguette that you can’t get outside of New Orleans.
-You can fill the PB with pretty much anything you want, but it’s best to get it “dressed” with lettuce and mayo.
+First thing to know is that you need to eat the po’boy on the special fluffy on the inside/crunchy on the outside baguette that you can’t get outside of New Orleans.
+You can fill the po’b with pretty much anything you want, but it’s best to get it “dressed” with lettuce and mayo.
 I usually prefer seafood po’boys.
-However, as the specialty at Parasol’s is the roast beef po’boy, I decided to make an exception,
+However, as the specialty at Parasol’s is the roast beef po’boy, I decided to make an exception.

 The Garden District was historically the English-speaking neighborhood in New Orleans, and the wealthy Brits and Anglophiles who lived there wanted to have their Irish servants.
 But of course, they didn’t want old Paddy living in their neighborhood.
 So the Irish settled the area next to the Garden District, hence the charming sobriquet of the Irish Channel.
 Isn’t bigotry fun?